 Some 3D printers allow control over a third print temperature parameter: the enclosure temperature (or heated chamber temperature).
-Of course, some FDM 3D printers have an open rather than an enclosed design, and to these this parameter is not applicable.
+Of course, some FDM 3D printers have an open rather than an enclosed design, it goes without saying that for these systems this parameter is not applicable.

 A more advanced solution than a simple enclosure is a heated build chamber.
 3D printers with a heated build chamber contain thermal regulation equipment for heating and maintaining the build area to a precise temperature.
 The temperature can be adjusted digitally, and this feature is useful for printing high-performance materials that require very high print temperatures.
 A heated build chamber is not required for ABS, but typical temperatures can be around 60–70 °C.

-When printing ABS, the heated bed should be complemented with a fairly adhesive build surface such as a PEI sheet.
+When printing ABS, it’s advisable to use a heated bed along with an adhesion build surface, such as a PEI sheet.
+This will help to strengthen the bond between the build surface and the first layers of your print, which can minimize the risk of warping.
 Alternatively, a glass build surface can be coated with ABS juice / ABS slurry, glue stick, or another adhesive substance.